-- 1. Create a file patches.sql with this code in application\configs\db\tables - 2. run the code in this patch as super in your application (setup database execute new yes) $\rightarrow$ your table should be updated. - Sloppy alternative: you can run the sql code from phpMyAdmin. - 3. copy library\Gems\controllers\RespondentAction.php to application\controllers\RespondentController.php - 4. copy the class code in library\Gems\classes\Gems\Default\RespondentAction.php to this new RespondentController - change to class RespondentController extends Gems Default RespondentAction
+- Create a file patches.sql with this code in application\configs\db\tables - 2. run the code in this patch as super in your application (setup database execute new yes) → your table should be updated. - Sloppy alternative: you can run the sql code from phpMyAdmin. - For a new project installation you can alter the gems\respondents.30.php file in the same directory and use that to create your new tables in Gemstracker.